OC-Goss/simpleAutocrafter/README.md

 2.Run that program, it will download all the required library from my repo and some excess files too :P(A dedicated library installer will be made later)
 3.Use wget to download this program

+# Resource Requirement/Setup

+1. robot with crafting and inventory controller upgrade

+2. a storage medium in front of the robot

+3. robot need to face the ingredient chest

+(Info available at the top of the code too :D)

 # How to use
 The program will show a ">" sign when it is ready for input